 Divorce is never a pleasant prospect, but it does not need to be a discouraging one.
-At Moore Rabinowitz Law, we have been guiding families through divorce for decades, and we are deeply familiar with Florida’s divorce process and how to efficiently resolve disputes.
-Whether you and your spouse are on cooperative terms about the divorce or not, our divorce lawyers can advocate for your parental and spousal interests in negotiation and in court.
-Located in the heart of Broward County, we are led by a team of board-certified and AV-rated attorneys who can strategize an effective case to get the results you want.
+At Moore Rabinowitz Law, we have been guiding families through divorce for decades.
+We are deeply familiar with Florida’s divorce process and how to efficiently resolve disputes.
+Whether you and your spouse are on cooperative terms about the divorce or not, our divorce lawyers can advocate for your parental and spousal interests through negotiation and or in court.
+Located in the heart of Broward County, we are led by a team of board-certified and AV-rated attorneys who can strategize an effective case to get the results that are best for you.

 Getting a Divorce in Florida

-To file for divorce in Florida, either you or your spouse must be a resident of the state and have lived in Florida for six months prior to filing.
-You must then establish the grounds for the divorce in your petition.
+To file for divorce in Florida, either you or your spouse must be a resident of the state and have resided in Florida for at least 6 months.
+You must then establish the grounds for divorce in your petition.
 Your reason for wanting to divorce can be as simple as the belief that your marriage is no longer working or can be more specific.

-If a specific reason is given (such as abuse), the grounds for divorce can impact custody decisions and other elements of the divorce process.
-In some cases, the judge may grant a domestic violence injunction if there is evidence of abuse.
+If a specific reason is given (such as abuse), the grounds for divorce can impact decisions regarding the children and other elements of the divorce process.
+In some cases, the judge may grant a domestic violence injunction, if there is evidence of abuse.
 Filing an injunction may affect child custody and visitation.